-Last night Montreal got treated to what you might call a mini metal festival, one was the main theme was showcasing women-fronted bands and reminding the audience that good music is still being made.
-Four bands took the stage and each one gave us a taste of what rock meant to them and why everyone should just let themselves go and enjoy the music.
+Last night Montreal got treated to what you might call a mini metal festival, one was the central theme was showcasing women-fronted bands and reminding the audience that good music is still being made.
+Four bands took the stage, and each one gave us a taste of what rock meant to them and why everyone should just let themselves go and enjoy the music.

-It was their first time in Montreal and they were glad to be here, having nothing but praise for the crowd and venue.
+It was their first time in Montreal, and they were glad to be here, having nothing but praise for the crowd and venue.
 The public, seemingly having never heard of the band, enjoyed the show and interacted with them.
-The titles and themes of their songs ranged from “people killing each other” and “angst”.
-The grunge spirit was strong throughout the set and it ended in noise, chaos, and screeching of guitars.
+The titles and themes of their songs ranged from “people killing each other” and “angst.”
+The grunge spirit was active throughout the set, and it ended in noise, chaos, and screeching of guitars.

-As each band passed, layers of the stage were peeled in order to reveal more of the scene and a different setup for the next band.
-Wait times in between each band were around 20 minutes and passed somewhat slowly but it was all well lubricated by lots of beer, conversation, and background music.
+As each band passed, layers of the stage were peeled to reveal more of the scene and a different setup for the next group.
+Wait times in between each band were around 20 minutes and passed somewhat slowly, but it was all well lubricated by lots of beer, conversation, and background music.

 The center canvas would later serve as a projection screen for the images of fire, thunder, and extracts from the various video clips of the songs that were being played that night on stage.
-Song after song the show got better, the theatrics of it, the projections, the change of wardrobe and the musicians’ skill made the whole experience more than worth it and high bar for other bands to beat.
+Song after song the show got better: the theatrics of it, the projections, the change of wardrobe and the musicians’ skills made the whole experience more than worth it, and high bar for other bands to beat.

 Maria’s presence on scene along with the accompanying mise-en-scène reminded me of Lady Gaga and that, I think, is one of the best compliments I can think of a heavy metal act.
 Metal could use a figure like her to keep the blood and creativity flowing in the scene.